PowerDNS/pdns/docs/settings.rst

 configure the ``host`` setting of the first or main instance, and ``gmysql-server2-host`` for the second one.

-Running multiple instances of the bind backend is not allowed.
+Running multiple instances of the BIND backend is not allowed.

 .. _setting-load-modules: